k2bd/flux-migrations/README.md

 So, the motivation for this project was to
 - present a more complete feature-set you'd want to find in a migration framework for use with Python projects
-- use design patterns that make it easy to adapt for different kinds of projects, such as
-  - the plugin-based backend system
+- use design patterns that make it easy to adapt for different kinds of projects, such as the plugin-based backend system
-  - the co-maintenance of official Docker images